 The university is making way for a new residence hall and dining facility and parking garage on the site at the corner of Volunteer and Lake Loudoun Boulevards.
 Plans are also in place to expand Haslam Field on the site.

 The first step in taking down the buildings is to safely remove asbestos from the interior of the buildings.
 Abatement work has started on Stokely and Johnny Majors Drive has been closed to through traffic as part of the planned demolition.
 The contractor is doing preliminary demolition work on the upper floors of Gibbs.
 Once the asbestos abatement is complete, the buildings will be demolished and the ground prepared for the next phase of work.
 Demolition of both Stokely and Gibbs should be complete by summer.

 The first phase calls for the building of a 1,000-space parking garage for students, faculty, staff, and visitors along Volunteer Boulevard.
-Construction is expected to finish by summer 2015.
+Construction is expected to finish by fall 2015.
 The project is estimated at $31.8 million and will be paid for through parking fees and the issuance of revenue bonds.

 The new residence hall will then be built close to the current Gibbs Hall location.
 Construction is set to finish in December 2016.
 It will have 729 single-occupancy rooms with shared living spaces providing housing for 684 students.
 The 33,000-square-foot residence hall will be open to male and female students.
 The hall’s dining facility will be open to all students, faculty, and staff.
 The $94 million project will be financed through student housing fees and revenue bonds.

 Expanding Haslam Field is the third phase of the project, with a completion date of 2016.
 Once completed, the facility will have three full-size exterior grass outdoor practice fields along with the nearby indoor full-size practice field.
 This project is estimated to cost $10 million and will be funded solely by a private donor.